 The following are some simple steps you can take to provide your brain with its basic nutrients, while keeping it active, and stimulated:

 1. Keep Your Blood Sugar Balanced

 Eat every 2-3 hours and be sure to include lots of protein and veggies in your meals.
 Balance every sweet food with some protein, fiber or fat.
 This will reduce the speed at which the sugar leaves your digestive system and enters your blood.

 Fat free ice cream, fat free cookies, or fat free sweetened yogurt products are detrimental to your blood sugar balance.

 Maintain a goal to keep your blood sugar within a tight range, by not allowing it to rise quickly, by eating sweet foods, and not letting it drop quickly by skipping a meal.
-Nuts and seeds are great snacks, because they are high in protein, as well as essential fatty acids needed to reduce inflammation in the brain.

 2. Provide Oxygen To Your Brain